floradsilva/andres/wp-content/plugins/imagify/readme.txt

-=== Imagify Image Optimizer ===
+=== Imagify – WebP & Image Compression and Optimization ===
 Contributors: wp_media, GregLone
-Tags: compress image, images, performance, optimization, photos, upload, resize, gif, png, jpg, reduce image size, retina Requires at least: 4.0.0
+Tags: optimize images, images, optimize, performance, webp Requires at least: 4.0.0
-Tested up to: 5.2
+Tested up to: 5.2.2
-Stable tag: 1.9.2
+Stable tag: 1.9.6

-Dramatically reduce image file sizes without losing quality, make your website load faster, boost your SEO and save money on your bandwidth.
+Optimize images in one click: reduce image file sizes, convert WebP, keep your images beautiful… and boost your loading time and your SEO!

 == Description ==

-Speed up your website with lighter images without losing quality.
+Speed up your website with our image optimizer and get lighter images without losing quality.

-Imagify is the most advanced image compression tool, you can now use this power directly in WordPress.
+Imagify is the most advanced tool to optimize images.
+You can now use this power directly in WordPress.
 After enabling it, all your images including thumbnails will be automatically optimized when uploaded into WordPress.
-You can also use Imagify to convert and serve WebP images for free.
+You can also use Imagify to convert WebP images for free.

 WooCommerce and NextGen Gallery compatible.

 = What is Image Compression? =

-Learn more about image compression, check that: [https://imagify.io/images-compression](https://imagify.io/images-compression)
+Learn more about image compression, check that: [https://imagify.io/images-compression](https://imagify.io/images-compression).

 = Why use Imagify to optimize your images? =